alexfarouz/Python-Projects/README.md

 # Python-Projects
-The first programming assignment from CS112 class at George Mason University
+All programming assignments from CS112 class at George Mason University

 afarouz_201_PAX.py is my code